 Guided tours of the museum are available daily, but they must be pre-booked on the official website and there is an additional charge.
 A less expensive option is to download the free 9/11 Museum Audio Guide App for your smartphone from the AppStore or Google play.

 Associated with the 9/11 Museum is the 9/11 Tribute Center located on the south side of Liberty Street just west of Greenwich Street.
 This is adjacent to the southeast corner of the Memorial.
 The 9/11 Tribute centre features a gallery and also offers guided tours of the Memorial by volunteers who where directly affected by the events of 9/11 — survivors, family members, rescue workers, recovery workers and volunteers.
 They share their personal insights into the horrible events and the healing process in which the Memorial serves an ongoing role.
-There is a modest charge for these tours which you can book below.
+There is a modest charge for these tours.
 You can get all the details from their website: 9/11 Tribute Center.

 Facts For Your VisitFee: The 9/11 Memorial is free to visit.
 The 9/11 Memorial Museum has an admission fee, but is free to visit on Tuesday evenings from 5pm until closing.
 The free tickets are limited and are available starting at 4pm on a first-come first-serve basis.